-1 EU Communiqué, 6 March 1995
+EU Communiqué, 6 March 1995.

-2 Defined as the standard deviation divided by the mean
+Defined ahs the standard deviation divided by the mean.

-It can be seen that, after the turbulence of the first half of 1995, the variability of most currencies returned to previously prevailing levels.
-Also, ERM currencies varied by less than those outside: in the two-year period, on average, the five currencies outside the ERM are also the ones that displayed the greatest variability; among these, the Finnish markka has fluctuated the least and has been comparatively stable in 1995 and 1996.
+among these, the Finnish markka has fluctuated the least and hasbeen comparatively stable in 1995 and 1996.
 The lira and the Swedish krona were the most volatile.
 Inside the ERM, the guilder, the schilling and the Belgian franc have displayed minimal variability and the Danish krone joined that group from November 1995.
 The variability of the other ERM currencies has also tended to be lower in 1996 than in earlier years.

 Domestic causes of foreign exchange unrest include concern over the capacity of countries or the willingness of governments to achieve the high degree of convergence required for a single currency.
-In addition, the development of fundamentals, mainly public tinance and inflation but also unemployment, exerted direct influence on exchange rate developments.
+In addition, the development of fundamentals, mainly public finance and inflation but also unemployment, exerted direct influence on exchange rate developments.
 Some influence, mostly towards appreciation and stability, was exerted on the Finnish markka and the Italian lira, as a result of expectations for joining the ERM.

 In 1996, a number of factors contributed to the easing of tensions in foreign exchange markets.
 Firstly, the recovery of the US dollar played a most important role: from below 1.40 DM in late 1995, the dollar rose to about 1.54 DM in June 1996; the dollar pulled upwards mainly sterling and the punt and generally reinforced the weaker European currencies against the stronger group.
 This also had a considerable bearing on the functioning of the ERM by reducing the spread between the weakest and the strongest currencies.
 Subsequently, a temporary weakening of the dollar, which fell to 1.48 DM in July 1996, did not have a substantial effect on the ERM spread; renewed strength in the dollar in September and October 1996 was accompanied by a slight widening of the spread as the punt appreciated further and became the strongest currency in the ERM.
 Secondly, a more synchronised cycle in the European economies and prospects for disinflation in the higher inflation countries allowed parallel monetary policy moves and reduced the scope for speculative behaviour.

 Finally, trading in relation to convergence prospects was a very important factor.
 From the second half of 1995, governments increasingly took conspicuous measures to improve their convergence situation.
-At the same time, the European authorities demonstrated repeatedly their determination to proceed to Monetary Union; particularly after the Madrid European Council, where the realisation of EMU in 1999 became a certainty.
+At the same time, the European authorities demonstrated repeatedly their determination to proceed to MonetaryUnion; particularly after the Madrid European Council, where the realisation of EMU in 1999 became a certainty.
 These prospects contributed to the calming of exchange rates and to the substantial reduction of interest rate differentials.